|Add to your personal catalog|

 MA-320 Probability & Statistics (Spring; Even Years; 3.00 Credits; N,QS) Topics in mathematical statistics including discrete and continuous random variables, expectations, mean, variance. moment generating functions, multivariate distributions, correlation, and independence, all leading to an efficient study of the binomial, Poisson, gamma, chi-square, and normal distributions.
 Note: MA235 is recommended.
 Prerequisites: MA220 and MA230.

 MA-325 Statistical Consulting (Variable; Variable; 2.00 Credits; N,QS,CW) The participating students will receive some training during the semester in consulting on statistical problems and will be expected to staff the Statistics Center and to assist in collaborative efforts with faculty and/or staff on projects.
 This provides the student with both real work experience in the field of statistics and a project based learning experience.
 May be taken multiple times for credit.
-Prerequisites: MA220 or BI305 or PY214.
+Prerequisites: MA220 or BI305 or PY214 or EB211.

 MA-335 Differential Equations (Spring; Yearly; 4.00 Credits; N,QM) Theory and application of ordinary differential equations.
 Emphasis on modern qualitative techniques, with numerical and analytical approaches used when appropriate.
 Contains a brief introduction to partial differential equations.
 Prerequisites: MA130, MA230 and MA235 or MA233.